Gearmo/Gearmo/README.md

+I AM GEARMO

-I am Gearmo -- I work in IT but do coding on the side for fun.
+I work in IT but do coding on the side.
-.
-.
-.
-Yes, for fun.